-Legumes can be hard to digest if you're not used to them and don't have the right bacteria in your gut yet.
-Start with lentils and slowly increase the amount of this healthy food group.
+Legumes can be hard to digest if you’re not used to them and don’t have the right bacteria in your gut yet.
+Start with lentils or tofu and slowly increase the amount of this healthy food group.

 4. Cut out dairy

 Since we’re not little babies anymore, our ability to digest lactose (the sugar naturally found in milk) is very poor.
-Though some people are diagnosed with a lactose intolerance, for many others dairy products can still cause quite a bit of trouble including bloating or constipation.
+Though some people are diagnosed with lactose intolerance, for many others dairy products can still cause quite a bit of trouble including bloating or constipation.